panagiotis-koletsis/KleptotraceDataset/readme.md

 This work have been done for EU KLEPTOTRACE project!
+It focuses on Individual Identification and Organization Identification using LLMs!

 Here we see the methodology used!
 More on the paper!
 ![Overview](methodology.png)